Agoric/documentation/main/getting-started/agoric-cli-guide.md

 ### Agoric CLI Command Reference
 Add a command name to `agoric` to specify what command to run. **Note**: Required argument names need not be given, only their values.
 Optional argument names must be given, along with their values.
 See the command's examples if you're not sure if a name is needed.

+The `agoric` commands documented here are the ones useful for dapp developers.
+Other `agoric` commands you may see listed are not covered in this document.

 In general, you want to issue these Agoric CLI commands in this order:
 1. `agoric init`
 2. `agoric install`